mkpoli/wenyan-book-video/processor/README.md

 2. Use `segment-text.py` to segment the text from chapter JSON files into smaller chunks to `renderer/public/segments/`
 3. Check segments if they are appropriate and correct, if not, update the code to regenerate.
 4. Use `translate.py` to generate English translations using OpenAI GPT-5 and save to `renderer/public/translations/`
+5. Use `build-sentences.py` to build canonical sentence JSON files in `renderer/public/sentences/` (one `c{chapter}.json` per chapter)
-5. Use `transcribe.py` to transcribe segments to IPA and save to `renderer/public/transcripts/audio-{chapter}-{segment}.txt`
+6. Use `transcribe.py` to interactively transcribe sentences to IPA/TUPA and save into `renderer/public/transcripts/c{chapter}.sentences.json`
-6. Optionally use `migration/convert-segment-transcripts-to-sentences.py` and `build-sentences.py` / `migration/generate_sentence_segments.py` to refine sentence alignment and generate `sentence-segments.ts`
+7. Use `migration/generate_sentence_segments.py` to generate `renderer/src/generated/sentence-segments.ts`, which maps each segment (e.g. `1-17`) to the sentence IDs it contains
-7. Use `build-segments.py` to (re)build segment-level IPA transcript files `audio-{chapter}-{segment}.txt` from the sentence-level IPA data and `sentence-segments.ts`.
+8. Use `build-segments.py` to (re)build segment-level IPA transcript files `renderer/public/transcripts/audio-{chapter}-{segment}.txt` from the sentence-level IPA data and `sentence-segments.ts`.
 This prepares pronunciation text (with required leading/trailing spaces) for the TTS engine.
-8. Use `synthesize.py` to generate the audio for each chunk and save into `renderer/public/audios/`
+9. Use `synthesize.py` to generate the audio for each chunk and save into `renderer/public/audios/`
-9. Use `voice-change.py` to change the voice of the audio into `renderer/public/audios/female/`
+10. Use `voice-change.py` to change the voice of the audio into `renderer/public/audios/female/`

 ## Chapter Titles Pipeline